Skip to content

 if !valid {

-network.SendUnauthorizedError(ctx, "invalid claims", nil)
+network.SendUnauthorizedError(ctx, "permission denied: invalid claims", nil)

 return